- About Us

 Greta Nelson ’00

-We are proud to have Greta Nelson, who graduated from the Waldorf School of Princeton in 2000, working at the school as Front Desk Manager!
-Since graduating from our school, Greta went on to attend Hillsborough High School, Douglass College, Rutgers University where she graduated in 2007 with a Bachelor’s Degree in English.
+In addition to working as our Front Desk Manager for the 2016-17 school year, Greta attended Hillsborough High School and Douglass College, Rutgers University where she graduated in 2007 with a Bachelor’s Degree in English.
 In 2008, she received her MA in Teaching English from Columbia University Teacher’s College.
 Greta also holds a certificate in Integrative Health & Wellness Coaching from Duke University.
 Greta has brought her love of English to the students she has taught as an English teacher at Stuart Country Day School, Desert Academy School in Santa Fe, and The Santa Fe Girls School.
-This September she brought her knowledge of school operations and love of education to the Waldorf School of Princeton, where she is an invaluable member of the Administration.
-In addition to working at WSP, Greta is a yoga teacher and integrative health coach for women and girls in partnership with Women’s Healthcare Princeton.
+Greta is a yoga teacher and integrative health coach for women and girls in partnership with Women’s Healthcare Princeton.
 In her spare times she enjoys running, writing and reading, as well as hiking, traveling, and exploring.